 Classic Spinach Artichoke Dip

-Spinach artichoke dip is like the clean-up hitter of happy hours: it’s a guaranteed home run because pretty much everyone loves the stuff.
+Spinach artichoke dip is like the clean-up hitter of appetizers: it’s a guaranteed home run because pretty much everyone loves the stuff.
 What makes it so darn good?
 It’s full of butter, heavy cream, cream cheese, mozzarella, and Parm, so it’s a creamy, ooey-gooey, melty cheese pull.
 Only the tangy, sweet artichokes and tender spinach keep it from being fondue.
 And in this version, we’ve added lemon juice and a few dashes of Tabasco — they cut through all that cream and give the dish extra vibrancy and depth.

 Spinach-artichoke dip is a versatile player, too.
 You can use it as a dip for your favorite veggies, crackers, or potato chips.
 But it’s also wonderful scattered over a pizza, tucked into an omelet, or swirled through pasta like a creamy sauce.
 Spread on a bagel with lox?
 We would most definitely do that.